platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/symfony/cli.md

-You may find the following commands useful when using the Symfony CLI.
+You might find the following commands useful when using the Symfony CLI.

 -   Open the web administration console: